Seafood-Globalization-Lab/ARTIS-API/documentation/making_requests.md

 `/snet/query?cols_wanted=year&weight_t=live_weight_t&start_year=2015&end_year=2020&search_criteria=0`

-Here is a sample response:
+Here is a sample of the results list that would be returned:
 ```json
 [
     {